What You Need To Know About US Expat Tax For Americans In The UAE

 Expat Living In UAE

-The United Arab Emirates’ geographical chokehold on the Persian Gulf and role as one of the top ten sources of world oil and natural gas has brought it both wealth and international recognition.
-It shares this position with other members of the Gulf Cooperation Council (GCC), a regional economic and political union of the Arab states including Bahrain, Kuwait, Oman, Qatar, and Saudi Arabia that line for the most part the Persian Gulf.
+The United Arab Emirates’ geographical chokehold on the Persian Gulf and role as one of the top ten sources of world oil and natural gas have brought it both wealth and international recognition.
+It shares this position with other members of the Gulf Cooperation Council (GCC), a regional economic and political union of Arab states, including Bahrain, Kuwait, Oman, Qatar, and Saudi Arabia, which line the Persian Gulf for the most part.

 The federation, in fact, has worked to improve both education and healthcare services on a national scale.
 Health insurance, for example, is mandatory in Abu Dhabi for even expatriates and attracts tourists seeking medical assistance from surrounding GCC states as well as the rest of the world.